bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 __Value Status__: REQUIRED (the value MUST NOT be empty)

 The `Label` field in the data dictionary specifies a presentation label for the datafile field being described.
 Labels are strings; they may be a human readable form of the [Id](#field-id).
 In the case where data represents the response to survery questions, the label is often the text of the question that was asked.

+### Field: Section

+__Value Status__: OPTIONAL

+The `Section` field in the data dictionary specifies a section, or group name, for each entry.
+Section names may be used for organizing or clarifying purposes and are optional.

 ### Field: Meaning